 Known for his commitment to making a positive difference within the Kansas City community, Baker has received numerous awards including the Center of Creative Leadership Award (1992), National Eagles Award for Outstanding Leadership (1994) and the Junior Achievement Up & Comers Award and The Kansas City Globe’s 100 Most Influential Blacks in Kansas City (1994).
 In addition, as the lead singer of Bake and the Tenderhearts, he won an Emmy Award for Vocals in the KCPT documentary, Remember Me K. In 2013 Greg was recognized by the Interfaith Peace Initiative Golden Rule International Award for service in promoting peace throughout his work and service.

-Baker and his wife, Janet, have been married for 28 years and has five children and five grandchildren.
+Baker and his wife, Janet, have been married for 28 years and have five children and five grandchildren.

 A Philadelphia, PA native, Kelly made her way out west to attend graduate school at the University of Portland fall of 2014.
 She is currently working towards her Masters of Fine Arts in Directing and has a great passion for the nonprofit sector.
 After graduating from James Madison University in Harrisonburg, VA, Kelly worked extensively in development, fundraising, and grant writing in both Washington, DC and New York City.
 Prior to moving to Portland, Kelly was an associate producer for the New Musical Foundation and Moonlit Wings Productions.

 She has loved putting her Nonprofit Business minor to work while utilizing her creative background to problem solve, design, and think out of the box here at Blanchet!
 Here at the Blanchet House Kelly is an active member of the development committee and enjoys her work in the administrative office.

 In her free time Kelly loves hiking the Gorge, camping, dancing, baking, theatre and spending time with her husband Matthew, puppy Camden, friends and family!

 Purchasing, Building and Food Services Manager